 Headdresses, rhinestones and high kicks

-In the late 1950s, shows at the casino became more and more lavish as the venues tried to outdo one another.
+In the late 1950s, shows at the casino became more lavish.

-Tall, beautiful and covered in rhinestones, showgirls emerged as a result.
-Previously serving as backup for headliners, the ladies were becoming the main attraction and would define Vegas’ style for generations.
+Tall, beautiful, and covered in rhinestones, showgirls emerged as a result.
+Previously serving as backup, the ladies were becoming the main attraction and would define Vegas’ style for generations.
+“Les Folies Bergere” opened at Tropicana Las Vegas in 1959, offering a Parisian spin on the revue and solidifying the showgirl as a Las Vegas icon.
+The production would run for 50 years, closing in 2009.

-Donn Arden’s Jubilee! at Bally’s Las Vegas, a $10 million production in 1981, would become one of the most well-known showgirl productions, running for 35 years until it closed in 2016.
+Donn Arden’s Jubilee! at Bally’s Las Vegas, a $10 million production in 1981, would run for 35 years until it closed in 2016.
 The show featured a 27-foot-tall bull, the sinking of the Titanic, and headdresses weighing in the double digits.

 The rise of the variety shows, magicians and circus performers

 The 1990s brought new variety to Las Vegas, as magicians, circus performers, and even a group of men painted blue, captured imaginations.
-Here, acts could take risks that they could not in New York or Los Angeles.
+Here, acts could take risks.

-Whether catching a bullet, or sawing a woman in half, Penn & Teller used sleight of hand that respected the audiences’ intelligence.
-They performed magic, but they weren’t afraid to explain the trick.
-They brought their show to Vegas in 1989 and became permanent fixtures in the community.
+Whether catching a bullet, or sawing a woman in half, Penn & Teller used sleight of hand that respected the audiences’ intelligence—they weren’t afraid to explain the trick.
+The duo brought their show to Vegas in 1989 and are still performing here today.

 “In Vegas, we got stronger, we got weirder, we got braver,” Jillette said.

 Not long after Penn & Teller got their start, the thrilling Cirque du Soleil made its Las Vegas debut with Nouvelle Expérience under a tent behind the Mirage Hotel.
-The successful run drew the attention of resort mogul Steve Wynn, who asked Cirque’s owner and founder, Guy Laliberté, to bring the production permanently to the then yet-to-be-finished Treasure Island Hotel.
+The successful run caught the eye of Steve Wynn, who wanted to bring the production permanently to the then yet-to-be-finished Treasure Island Hotel.

-Mystère opened in 1993 in a theater built to the production’s specifications, allowing for extravagant designs.
-Today, Cirque has seven shows playing in Vegas on a permanent basis, including shows in partnership with The Beatles, the Michael Jackson estate, and magician Criss Angel.
+Mystère opened in 1993 in a theater at Treasure Island built to the production’s specifications.
+Today, Cirque has several shows playing in Vegas on a permanent basis, including shows in partnership with The Beatles and the Michael Jackson estate.

-Offering a mix of the circus, acrobatics, theater and opera, Cirque’s various shows offer an escape to an awe-inspiring world with fantastical settings and stunts.
-Its massive productions have something for everyone, appealing to audiences from every generation and any culture.
-Cirque avoids using real languages to immerse the audiences in the action.
+Offering a mix of the circus, acrobatics, theater and opera, Cirque’s shows offer an escape to an awe-inspiring world with fantastical settings and stunts.
+Its massive productions have something for everyone.

 The return to residencies